Code of Conduct

 Legal and regulatory practice requires the retention of certain records for various periods of time, particularly those relating to taxes, personnel, health and safety, environmental matters, contracts and corporate structure.
 In accordance with the Company's record retention policy, disposal or destruction of Aviat Networks' records and files of this nature is not discretionary with any employee, including the originator of such records.
 In addition, when litigation or a government investigation or audit is pending or imminent, relevant records must not be destroyed until the matter is closed.
 Destruction of records to avoid disclosure in a legal proceeding may constitute a criminal offense.

 Questions on record retention should be directed to the Corporate Legal Department, particularly if any litigation, investigation or administrative action involving the Company or any of its officers, suppliers, or customers is pending.

 16. The Internet, Voicemail, Electronic Mail & Computers

 Use of the Internet, voicemail, electronic mail and computers requires responsible judgment, supervisory discretion and compliance with applicable laws and regulations.
 Users must be aware of information technology, security and other privacy concerns, including the use of social media.
 Users must also be aware of and follow management policies for the Internet, voicemail, electronic mail and computer usage.
 A full description of such policies can be found in Aviat Networks' policies and procedures.

 Individuals are not guaranteed privacy while using Company voicemail, e-mail and computers and should not expect it.
-To the extent that employees wish their private activities to remain private, they should avoid using Company voicemail, electronic mail, the Internet and computers for such activities.
+To the extent that employees wish their private activities to remain private, they should avoid using Company equipment, voicemail, electronic mail, Internet connection(s) or computers for such activities.